voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 That's the logic that makes the Vue DevTools extension icon colorful when Vue is detected on the current page, and as you can see, even the markup for the corresponding popup is included.

-That's enough background script for now 😅 Later on, we are going to explore the rest of it.
+That's enough background script for now 😅.
+Later on, we are going to explore the rest of it.

 ## Hook

-Like `detector.js`, there was other content script declared on the manifest file.
+Like `detector.js`, there was another content script declared on the manifest file.
 Remember, these are our entry points).
 This is [`hook.js`](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/src/hook.js).

 ```js
 // shell-chrome/src/hook.js